adnansener/Cool-Pattern-With-Diamonds/README.md

         ENGLISH
 It is the terminal application of cool design made with diamonds.
-C++ and OOP technologies are used on this terminal application..
+C++ and OOP technologies are used on this terminal application.

 This is what the terminal application looks like: https://www.youtube.com/watch?v=Att7FAMTGDU